waterlens/resume/resume.typ

 ]

 == Research Interests
-I am interested in the implementation and optimization of functional programming languages, particularly in the following areas:
+I am interested in the implementation and optimization of programming languages, particularly in the following areas:
 - Automatic memory management assisted by type systems
 - Improved data representation for compute-intensive programs
-- Explicit vectorization in functional programming languages
+- Explicit vectorization
-- Formal verification of implementations and optimizations
+- Formal verification of transformations

 == Education
 #entry(